Day 2: "The Warrior's Path" / वीरभद्र की राह

 Story: Garuda is the king of birds and the divine vehicle -- the Vahana -- of Lord Vishnu.
 Despite his enormous size and terrifying power, Garuda serves with absolute devotion.
 In the Ramayana, when Lakshmana lay dying on the battlefield, struck by Ravana's weapon, it was Garuda's loyalty and speed that carried the entire mountain of healing herbs to save him.
 Eagle Pose teaches us that true strength is strength in service.
 Notice how the body wraps and compresses in this pose -- like Garuda folding his mighty wings before he takes flight.

-Release: Inhale to slowly unwrap the arms and legs.
-Exhale to return to Tadasana.
-Shake out both legs gently.
-Set up for the other side (left leg crosses over right, right arm crosses over left).
+Hold: 30 seconds each side.
+Unwrap and return to Tadasana.
+Repeat on the other side (left leg over right, right arm over left).

 ---